AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-plugins.md

 locally referenced or provide missing references

 Can also extract the content.otio file from an otioz bundle for processing.

+Note that OTIOZ files _always_ use the unix style path separator ('/'), even on windows.
+This ensures that regardless of which platform a bundle was created on, it can be read on unix and windows platforms.
 ```

 *source*: `opentimelineio/adapters/otioz.py`